-Structure and functions of Nucleus
+What is the Nucleus?
+Structure and Functions of the Nucleus

 Eukaryotic cells contain a large, pale, spherical, or oval body in their surrounding cytoplasm called Nucleus.
 It is the most prominent structure as it contains the genetic materials and also functions in the control of cellular activities such as protein synthesis, cellular growth, and reproduction either asexual or sexual or both.